Non-Smooth Solutions of the Navier-Stokes Equation and their Means: Blowup

-The discontinuity is in the energy dissipation, as it is converted from turbulent to viscous.
-A finite unit of turbulent energy dissipation has transitioned through a large range of small length scales, at or below the Kolmogorov scale, where viscosity is the primary dissipative mechanism, to become totally viscous energy dissipation.
+A discontinuity occurs in some connected Feynman diagram, as it is converted from turbulent to viscous.
+A finite unit of turbulent fluctuation has transitioned through a range of small length scales, at or below the Kolmogorov scale, where viscosity is the primary dissipative mechanism, to become totally viscous dissipation.
+Thus the turbulent dissipation is discontinuous.
+An NSRI mode has become a SRI mode, discontinuously.
+By an entropy principle, the discontinuity is complete, meaning that the entire NSRI mode has become SRI.